-- Let e' be the fixed exchange rate, with the central bank instructed by the govt. to sustain that value. - Imagine that, for some reason, the exchange rate in the market is e < e' (point a in the graph on slide 29).
-Having e' as fixed exchange rate means that the central bank must intervene to place the market equilibrium along the horizontal line with value e'. - It may appear that the central bank may either shift S_e to reach point b or shift D_e to reach point c.
-The first option is not available, since the bank cannot force a reduction in the supply of €.
+- Let e' be the fixed exchange rate, with the central bank instructed by the govt. to sustain that value. - Imagine that, for some reason, the exchange rate in the market is e < e'(point a in the graph on slide 57).
+Having e' as fixed exchange rate means that the central bank must intervene to place the market equilibrium along the horizontal line with value e'. - It may appear that the central bank may either shift S{ε} to reach point b or shift D{ε} to reach point c.
+The first option is not available, because the central bank cannot force a reduction in the supply of ε .